tommai78101/PokemonWalking/README.md

 It's still in very early stages of development.
 Possibly even earlier than "alpha".

+*Everything is done from scratch/by hand.
+Only the character design is mostly copied from the original Pokémon games.*

 **Features:**
 * Walking.
 (Main theme of the entire project.)
 * Area warping.
-(Beta stages)
+(Complete.)
 * Ledges to jump!
+(Complete.)
 * Overworld to explore!
-* Everything is done from scratch/by hand.
-Only the character design is mostly copied from the original Pokémon games.
+(Beta.)
+* Stairs!
+(Complete.)
+* Primitive Ground Height Lighting (Testing stages.)
+* Water!
+(Beta)
+* Bitmap animation!
+(Complete!)

 **Known Issues:**
-* None at the moment. (v7 release)
+* (NEW) There may be issues with the tiles-to-tiles interaction, causing unwanted bugs.
+* (NEW) There may be hidden issues I haven't seen/know of yet.

 **Plans:**
 * Implement all walking situations from the original games.
 Walking, surfing, jumping over ledges, riding bicycle, etc. (Main goal)
+* (NEW) Create a game completely different from Pokémon games.
+(Extended Plan, won't guarantee it.)

 **Wanna chat?**
 You may head over to The Helper Forums, or Java-Gaming.org to post your feedback.
 Much appreciated.